juannyG/coms6998-llms-final-project/README.md

 ## Running Experiments

 All experiments are orchestrated via a [Makefile](src/Makefile).
 Logs are written to a configurable directory and later aggregated into tables and CSVs.

+Note: Re-running the full experiment suite requires a multi-GPU system and can take several hours.
+The repository includes raw results and aggregated CSVs used in the paper.

 Before running experiments, create a log directory: